ECUST-MMAI/812-research-group/content/authors/李欣瑶/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: '2256175795@qq.com'
+email: 'Y80240039@mail.ecust.edu.cn'

 user_groups:
-  - Graduates Students 毕业生
+  - Master Students 硕士

-enrollment_year: 2022
+enrollment_year: 2024
 ---

-Huifang Wang is a postgraduate student majoring in Communication and Information Engineering at East China University of Science and Technology.
-Her research interests include Artificial Intelligence, Medical Lesion Recognition and Medical Image Segmentation.
+Xinyao Li was born in Nanyang City, Henan Province.
+She graduated from Nantong University as an Outstanding Graduate in 2024 with a bachelor's degree.
+Currently, she is pursuing a master's degree at East China University of Science and Technology.

-She loves reading and calligraphy.
+Her research interests include deep learning and artificial intelligence, among others.
+In her spare time, she enjoys watching TV series and listening to music.